Sky lanterns and animal welfare

-Sky lanterns consist of a paper-covered wire or bamboo frame and an open flame heat source, which lifts the lantern into the air, where it can float for miles from where it was released.
-Once extinguished, the lantern falls back to the ground.
-As well as being a significant fire risk, it can be hazardous to wildlife, farm animals and horses.
+Sky lanterns are made from paper-covered wire or a bamboo frame with a candle inside.
+The heat from the candle lifts the lantern into the air where it can float for miles.
+Once extinguished, the lantern falls back to the ground where it becomes hazardous to animals and the environment.

 Are sky lanterns banned in the UK?

 The dangers of sky lanterns

 Paper lanterns aren't safe for animals or the environment.
 They can cause injury, suffering and death to animals if they:

 - Eat them

 When they're eaten, sharp parts like the wire frame can tear and puncture an animal's throat or stomach causing internal bleeding.

 Animals can also become trapped in fallen lantern frames and can suffer from injury and stress trying to get free.
 If severely trapped, animals may starve to death.
 Marine life can also suffer from lanterns falling into the sea.

 Sky lanterns can cause fires, as they use an open flame to float.
 This could destroy habitats and set animal housing, feed and bedding alight.